CommodoreOS/atari-machine-edition-zone/README.md

 ## Continue reading if you want to run PCUAE Atari Machine Edition on other models.

 Install parts 2 and 3 if (1).
-You ant to use Atari Machine Edition on THE400/Atari GameStation Pro and (2), if you want to use Atari 800/ST Games.
+You want to use Atari Machine Edition on THE400/Atari GameStation Pro and (2), if you want to use Atari 800/ST Games.

 ## More info on PCUAE